joao-neves95/merger-js/README.md

 ## Use:

-1) Choose a source file (the first file to be merged) and, on the top of that file, add comments importing the files in the order you want them to be built, from the first to the last.<br/>
+1) Make an header file (the source file; the first file to be merged) containing, on the top, comments importing the files in the order you want them to be built, from the first to the last.<br/>
    Just like in a browser.

    Example:
    ```
+   // @import 'externalLibs'
+   // @import 'utilities'
+   // @import 'someView'
+   // @import 'someModel'
-   // @import 'helpers'
+   // @import 'someController'
-   // @import 'requests'
+   // @import 'someOtherView'
-   // @import 'handlers'
+   // @import 'someOtherModel'
-   // @import 'listeners'
+   // @import 'someOtherController'
-   // @import 'feature'
+   // @import 'someOtherFeature'
    ```
    - Instead of ```// @import 'fileName'```, you can just ```// @'fileName'```;
    - The extension names ```.js``` are optional;
-   - The import of the source file is optional;
+   - The import of the source file (header file) is optional;
    - You can import files from different directories relative to the same source file.<br/>
      Example: ```// @import '../otherFolder/someFile'```